Hekstra-Lab/valdo/README.md

 - `diff_col`: Name of the column representing diffraction values in the input MTZ files.
 - `phase_col`: Name of the column representing phase values in the input MTZ files.
 - `output_folder`: Path to the output folder where the blob statistics DataFrame will be saved.
 - `cutoff`: Blob cutoff value.
-Blobs with values below this cutoff will be ignored (optional, default is `5`).
+Blobs with values below this cutoff will be ignored (optional, default `5`).
-- `negate`: Whether to negate the blob statistics (optional, default is `False`).
+- `negate`: Whether to negate the blob statistics (optional, default `False`).
 Use True if there is interest in both positive and negative peaks, which is not typically of interest here due to the absolute value function applied to the map.
-- `sample_rate`: Sample rate for generating the grid in the FFT process (optional, default is `3`).
+- `sample_rate`: Sample rate for generating the grid in the FFT process (optional, default `3`).

 <details>
 <summary>Code Example (3.5 Selected as Desired Cutoff):</summary>